Dan Johnson Suicide: 5 Fast Facts You Need to Know

 Here’s what you need to know:

-1. Johnson Posted a Suicide Note on His Facebook Page After Shooting Himself
+1. Johnson Posted a Suicide Note on His Facebook Page Before Shooting Himself

 Under a cloud of accusations, Johnson drove to a local bridge and shot himself to death in a “probable suicide,” the county coroner told WDRB-TV.
 The Bullitt County Sheriff Donnie Tinnell told the television station that Johnson “drove on to the bridge over the Salt River on Greenwell Ford Road in Mt.
 Washington, parked on the north side of it and shot himself in front of his car.
 His body was found on the bank of the river, just past the bridge.”